Judicial review of the detention order

-Asylum seekers are informed orally about the reasons for their detention in a language they understand by the officials of the Migration directorate and by their legal representatives, if they are represented.
+Asylum applicants are informed orally about the reasons for their detention in a language they understand by the officials of the Migration directorate and by their legal representatives, if they are represented.
 They are given legal instruction on reasons for detention, the procedure, the right to judicial review and information on the help of refugee counsellors.
 Then, the Migration directorate has to issue a written decision within 48 hours and serve it to the applicant within the next three working days.
 The decision states the reasons for detention, together with information about judicial review.[1]
 The dictum, the essential reasons for the decision and the legal instruction are translated in a language the applicant understands.[2]
 In addition, a list of refugee counsellors, together with the instruction on how to contact them, is given to the applicant in a language he understands.

 While the duration of court procedures is a problem in other types of procedures, such as judicial review of rejection and Dublin decisions, the time limits set in law are generally respected in detention cases.
 Judicial review is considered effective considering that many detention orders are annulled by the court.
 However, the outcome of cases has been very unpredictable and often depends on the individual judge deciding on the case.[8]